 Anne Lister 5th June 1833, transcribed Anne Choma

 Return up the little steps to the path just above the pond, and turn left to skirt around the pond, keeping the pond to your left.
 The path will take you down a few more steps, will then pass under Shibden Hall Road via a short tunnel, and your first glimpse of Shibden Hall awaits you.
 (The tunnel was constructed in 1836 by Anne Lister’s garden designer Samuel Gray.)
 The grounds of Shibden Hall are extensive, so take your time to explore, continuing with your thoughts as you contemplate Anne’s life here at Shibden and the deep presence of God in her life.
 Opening hours for the house itself and the café in the grounds should be checked on their website: http://museums.calderdale.gov.uk/visit/shibden-hall

 Having taken your own route through and around Shibden Park, the route now returns the same way you came, back underneath the road through the short tunnel, back past the little pond, through Cunnery Wood, and on up past the pit and shaft, arriving back at the signpost and meeting of the ways at the brow of the hill.
 During your walk back continue to reflect on where your pilgrimage is taking you in your own heart and with God – what you are discovering about yourself, what you are laying down or picking up, and how God’s love for you and acceptance of you feels.
 Upon reaching the signpost at the meeting of the ways, pause for thought.

-Once you have reached the signpost again, if you wish follow the signpost for “Public Bridleway Halifax” and a few minutes detour will take you a little way alongside a dry-stone wall, which is Miss Lister’s Road, from which views of Halifax open up to your left.
+Once you have paused and reflected, if you wish you can follow the signpost for “Public Bridleway Halifax” and a few minutes detour will take you a little way alongside a dry-stone wall, which is Miss Lister’s Road, from which views of Halifax open up to your left.
 Return afterwards to where all the paths meet.